Lynne Kosky: Bus Safety Bill

 In December 2008, Kosky introduced the Bus Safety Bill to increase the safety of Victoria's bus industry.
-She observed that:
+She stated:

-"This Bill provides a new 'best practice' safety regulation regime for Victoria's growing bus industry.
+This Bill provides a new 'best practice' safety regulation regime for Victoria's growing bus industry.
 It is a major step in the modernisation of transport safety regulation that began with the Rail Safety Act 2006 and will be completed with the forthcoming review of marine safety regulation.
 It is also a critical component of the government's wider program of transport legislation reform, which represents the most extensive overhaul of Victoria's transport legislation in 25 years.

 Foreshadowed earlier this year in the Premier's Annual Statement of Government Intentions, the introduction of this Bill is timely, as it coincides with the largest expansion of the bus network in decades and significant patronage growth on both metropolitan and regional buses.

 The Bill is by no means a response to failure in the safety performance of Victoria's bus sector – the industry in fact compares well with Australian and international trends.
 But serious incidents, while rare, do occur.
 Members might recall the dreadful 1989 Kempsey bus crash when two full tourist coaches, each travelling at 100 km/h, collided head-on near Kempsey, New South Wales, claiming 35 lives and injuring 41 others.
 Closer to home, in July this year, 17 people were injured in a collision between a bus and a truck in Traralgon.

 We must do all we can to avoid these sorts of tragedies and this Bill aims to ensure that the bus industry's good safety record in this state is maintained and improved into the future."

 Criticism of performance

-In January 2009 Kosky was heavily criticised for her performance as the Minister for Public Transport.
+In January 2009, Kosky was heavily criticised for her performance as the Minister for Public Transport.
 There were calls from the public and the opposition for Kosky to resign after hundreds of cancellations happened in peak hour during a heat wave.
-Kosky refused, the Labor Party rejected the calls for her resignation and acting Premier Rob Hulls said that Kosky had been doing a good job.
+Kosky and the Labor Party rejected the calls for her resignation and acting Premier, Rob Hulls, said that Kosky had been doing a good job.
 A Herald Sun poll found that 88% of readers thought she should be sacked.
 The Age newspaper has stated that their position is that she should be sacked in an editorial subtitled, "Lynne Kosky has failed commuters so badly that her position has become untenable."